hellosmithy/open-sesame/README.md

 }
 ```

+**Notes:**

-Layouts must be specified in the format expected by the [Window.set_layout()](http://www.sublimetext.com/forum/viewtopic.php?f=6&t=7284) method in the Sublime Text plugin API.
+- Layouts must be specified in the format expected by the [Window.set_layout()](http://www.sublimetext.com/forum/viewtopic.php?f=6&t=7284) method in the Sublime Text plugin API.
 You must defined as many cells as files to open.

-We ship 2 default project types:

-- angular
-- react

-**Note**: The `paths` are not defined yet as it should be defined per project (as we'll see [further down](#project-config)).
+- The `paths` are not defined yet as it should be defined per project (as we'll see [further down](#project-config)).

-**Note**: In the `files` section, `*` is replaced by folder name so if your modules require a prefix for a given type
+- In the `files` section, `*` is replaced by folder name so if your modules require a prefix for a given type
 specify it in the following format - `_*.scss` which becomes `_component.scss` or `index.html` (*remains untouched*) if all modules have a naming scheme.